vadik-el/kansofy-trade/CONTRIBUTING.md

 ## Thank You! 🙏

-Your contributions make Kansofy-Trade better for everyone.
+Your contributions make TradeMCP better for everyone.
 We appreciate your time and effort!

 **Happy Contributing!** 🚀

 ---

 *Questions?
-Reach out in [Discussions](https://github.com/kansofy/kansofy-trade/discussions) or [Discord](https://discord.gg/kansofy)*
+Reach out in [Discussions](https://github.com/kansofy/trademcp/discussions) or [Discord](https://discord.gg/kansofy)*